-SOFR is published by the FRBNY and is intended to be a broad measure of the cost of borrowing cash overnight collateralized by Treasury securities.
-The FRBNY reports that SOFR includes all trades in the Broad General Collateral Rate, as well as bilateral Treasury repurchase agreement transactions cleared through the delivery-versus-payment service offered by the Fixed Income Clearing Corporation (the "FICC"), a subsidiary of the Depository Trust and Clearing Corporation ("DTCC").
+The Secured Overnight Financing Rate ("SOFR") is published by the Federal Reserve Bank of New York ("FRBNY") and is intended to be a broad measure of the cost of borrowing cash overnight collateralized by U.S. Treasury securities.
+The FRBNY reports that SOFR includes all trades in the

+Broad General Collateral Rate, as well as bilateral U.S. Treasury repurchase agreement transactions cleared through the delivery-versus-payment service offered by the Fixed Income Clearing Corporation (the "FICC"), a subsidiary of the Depository Trust and Clearing Corporation ("DTCC").
 SOFR is filtered by the FRBNY to remove a portion of the foregoing transactions considered "specials."
-According to the

-FRBNY, "specials" are repos for specific-issue collateral, which take place at cash-lending rates below those for general collateral repos because cash providers are willing to accept a lesser return on their cash in order to obtain a particular security.
+According to the FRBNY, "specials" are repos for specific-issue collateral, which take place at cashlending rates below those for general collateral repos because cash providers are willing to accept a lesser return on their cash in order to obtain a particular security.

-The FRBNY reports that SOFR is calculated as a volume-weighted median of transaction-level tri-party repurchase agreement, or repo, data collected from The Bank of New York Mellon, as well as general collateral finance repurchase agreement transaction data and data on bilateral Treasury repurchase transactions cleared through the FICC's delivery-versus-payment service.
+The FRBNY reports that SOFR is calculated as a volume-weighted median of transaction-level triparty repurchase agreement, or repo, data collected from The Bank of New York Mellon, as well as general collateral finance repurchase agreement transaction data and data on bilateral U.S. Treasury repurchase transactions cleared through the FICC's delivery-versus-payment service.
 The FRBNY notes that it obtains information from DTCC Solutions LLC, an affiliate of DTCC.
 The FRBNY notes on its publication page for SOFR that use of SOFR is subject to important limitations and disclaimers, including that the FRBNY may alter the methods of calculation, publication schedule, rate revision practices, or availability of SOFR at any time without notice.
 The FRBNY also notes that it may withdraw, modify, or amend the published SOFR in its sole discretion and without notice.
-The FRBNY has no obligation to consider the interests of holders of the notes in withdrawing, modifying, amending, suspending or discontinuing SOFR.
+The FRBNY has no obligation to consider the interests of holders of the Notes in withdrawing, modifying, amending, suspending or discontinuing SOFR.
 See "Appendix B-Interest Rate Indices-SOFR-Additional Information Regarding SOFR" for additional information regarding SOFR.

 Because SOFR is published by the FRBNY based on data received from other sources, we have no control over its determination, calculation, or publication.
-There can be no guarantee that SOFR will not be discontinued or fundamentally altered in a manner that is materially adverse to the interests of investors in any notes linked to such benchmark and the FRBNY (or a successor), as administrator of SOFR, may make methodological or other changes that could change the value of SOFR, including changes related to the method by which SOFR is calculated, eligibility criteria applicable to the transactions used to calculate SOFR, or timing related to the publication of SOFR.
-If the manner in which SOFR is calculated is changed, that change may result in a reduction of the amount of interest payable on SOFR notes, which may adversely affect the trading prices of those notes.
+There can be no guarantee that SOFR will not be discontinued or fundamentally altered in a manner that is materially adverse to the interests of investors in any Notes linked to such benchmark and the FRBNY (or a successor), as administrator of SOFR, may make methodological or other changes that could change the value of SOFR, including changes related to the method by which SOFR is calculated, eligibility criteria applicable to the transactions used to calculate SOFR, or timing related to the publication of SOFR.
+If the manner in which SOFR is calculated is changed, that change may result in a reduction of the amount of interest payable on SOFR Notes, which may adversely affect the trading prices of those Notes.